Showing posts with label Alaska. Show all posts

 "I've always depended on the kindness of strangers": An Athabaskan woman and six Mexicans saved me from freezing to death in Alaska's Copper River Basin

-"I've always depended on the kindness of strangers," Blanche DeBois said in Streetcar Named Desire.
+"I've always depended on the kindness of strangers," Blanche DeBois said in A Streetcar Named Desire.
 I know what Blanche was talking about.
 Several times in my life, I was saved from catastrophe by someone I did not know.

 Many years ago, when I was a young Alaska lawyer, I was driving a rental car through the Copper River Basin on my way to a school board meeting in the little town of Glenallen.
 It was winter, and the temperature on the Richardson Highway was 20 below zero.